 Diamonds are graded under very precise viewing conditions and often compared to a diamond of a known color grade to ensure very few differences within a color grade.

 A diamond absent of color is grade ‘D’ and the more color that is present in the diamond, the further along the alphabet it’s grade travels.
 Diamond with grade ‘Z’ will have a light yellow or brown tint, and therefore will not reflect light as well as a colorless diamond.

 Fancy colored diamonds, although most are irradiated and color enhanced, do not follow this grading scale, and often are less valuable because when naturally colored they are extremely rare.
 The most common color grades are G through I, as they are more abundant in nature, and thus much more affordable.

 Although diamonds of these grades does have a hint of color, it generally isn’t visible to the naked and untrained eye.

-Likewise, diamond graded J through M may have a very faint hue of yellow, but with the right jewelry piece and diamond cut, the color may look less obvious (although it barely is to begin with).
+Likewise, diamonds graded J through M may have a very faint hue of yellow, but with the right jewelry piece and diamond cut, the color may look less obvious (although it barely visible is to begin with).
 White gold or platinum settings usually require higher grade color diamond, whereas a yellow gold setting takes away from the yellow tint of a lower grade diamond.

 Most jewelers use the GIA Diamond Color Grading Scale, and it’s recommended for customers to do the same to better understand the subtle differences in color a diamond may have, and to better assess the quality and value of a diamond.